WilliamAntonRohm/docs/docs/framework/wpf/getting-started/walkthrough-my-first-wpf-desktop-application.md

     [!code-xaml[ExpenseIt#23](../../../../samples/snippets/csharp/VS_Snippets_Wpf/ExpenseIt/CSharp/ExpenseIt8/ExpenseItHome.xaml#23)]
     [!code-xaml[ExpenseIt#22](../../../../samples/snippets/csharp/VS_Snippets_Wpf/ExpenseIt/CSharp/ExpenseIt8/ExpenseItHome.xaml#22)]

     The data is created as a <xref:System.Windows.Controls.Grid> resource.
-Normally this would be loaded as a file, but for simplicity the data is added inline.
+Normally this data would be loaded as a file, but for simplicity the data is added inline.

 3. Within the `<Grid.Resources>` element, add the following <xref:System.Windows.DataTemplate>, which defines how to display the data in the <xref:System.Windows.Controls.ListBox>: